Hoyasumii/bee-movie/README.md

 Ow!
 That's me!
 Wave to us!
 We'll be in row 118,000.
 Bye!
-Barry, I told you, stop fl
+Barry, I told you, stop fly